iScoil - Continue to Learn

 As students complete the tasks in their learning plan, they are working towards various learning outcomes.
 These outcomes eventually build into fully completed subjects and evidence of work is put together in a learning folder for final assessment.
 Students can complete a QQI Level 3 Certificate in General Learning (equivalent to Junior Certificate).

-After finishing up with iScoil, we use what we have learned about the student’s skills and interests to help them on to the next step in their learning journey.
-Progression routes for our students can include a return to school.
-Other examples include Youthreach, PLC courses, FÁS or employment.
+When students are ready to move on from iScoil, we use what we have learned about their skills and interests to help them on to the next stage in their learning journey.
+Some of our students have chosen to return to school and others have progressed to further education or training courses and employment.

 The iScoil Experience

-iScoil is providing a real alternative to many young people, between the age of 13 and 16, to reconnect with learning.
-True to its online nature, iScoil is flexible and adaptable and young people can access the programme from home or from a local centre.
+iScoil is flexible and adaptable and young people can access the programme from home or from a local blended centre.
 Wherever students choose to learn they receive the same individualised support and personal learning programme.
-Our Learning Service combines relevant content with supportive instruction and mentoring to bring each student through a process of continuous portfolio assessment that results in accredited learning.
+Our Learning Service combines relevant content with supportive instruction and mentoring to bring each student through a learning process that results in accredited learning assessed through our unique e-portfolio approach.

 We offer young people the chance to earn QQI Level 3 certification, which is the equivalent to the Junior Certificate on the National Framework of Qualifications.